Content on this page was generated by AI and has not been manually reviewed.

 Privacy and data handling

 Hotspot Shield markets a no‑logs approach for paid users, but like many VPNs, the full privacy story is nuanced.
-In practice: Ultrasurf edge: complete guide to Ultrasurf edge VPN, features, setup, safety, performance, and alternatives 2025
+In practice: What is edge traversal in VPNs: understanding NAT traversal, ICE, STUN, TURN, and edge servers for secure remote access 2026

 If privacy depth is your main concern, it’s smart to read the policy carefully and consider how you plan to use the service streaming, P2P, or general browsing.
 Remember that “no logs” can be interpreted differently across providers.